upa/flowgen/README.md

 ## Description

-flowgen is simple graffic generator to xmit multiple UDP flows with some throughput ratio distributions of flows.
+flowgen is simple traffic generator to xmit multiple UDP flows with some throughput ratio distributions of flows.

-flowgen support 3 traffic distribtuion patterns.
+flowgen support 3 distribtuion patterns.
 + same : Rate of throughput of each flow are same.
 + random : Rate of throughput of each flow are random.
 + power : Rate of throughput of each flow follows power-law.

-flowgen uses Linux raw socket to transmites UDP packets.
-It really slow.
+flowgen uses Linux raw socket to transmit UDP packets.
+It is really slow.

 ## Compile